Episode 05: Transatlantic Relations and the Evolving View of China

 Stefan Mair

-Dr. Stefan Mair is a member of the Executive Board of the BDI.
+Dr. Stefan Mair is a director of the German Institute for International and Security Affairs and Executive Chairman of the Stiftung Wissenschaft und Politik (SWP).
 He studied Political Sciences, Economics and Sociology at the Ludwig Maximilians University in Munich.
 From 1989 to 1991 he held a scholarship from the ifo-Institute for Economic Research.
 He was subsequently awarded his doctorate in Political Sciences by the Ludwig Maximilians University in Munich.
 In the following years he worked as an advisor on Africa at the Foundation for Science and Politics (SWP), becoming head of the research group Africa and Middle East at the SWP in 1997.

 From 2002 to 2010 he was a member of the management of the SWP and from 2007 to 2009 he also held the post of director of research.
-In 2010 Dr. Stefan Mair moved from the SWP to the Federation of German Industries (BDI).
+In 2010 Dr. Stefan Mair moved from the SWP to the Federation of German Industries (BDI) as a member of the Executive Board.
 From May to October he was head of the Department of International Markets.
+He rejoined SWP in 2020.

 China has represented opportunity—both geopolitical and economic—since its dramatic openings in the 1970s.
 There are, of course, the opportunities for China itself: hundreds of millions of people have escaped poverty as a result of economic growth in the forty years since reforms began in 1979.
 American, German, and other Western companies benefited from these reforms as well, investing hundreds of billions of dollars in the Chinese economy.